home-assistant/home-assistant.io/source/_integrations/xiaomi.markdown

 </div>

 <div class='note warning'>
-The live stream writing by the camera is not a supported format when the hass reads through FTP for Yi 720p and Xiaofang Cameras, so this platform retrives the video which was saved 1 minute earlier.
+The live stream writing by the camera is not a supported format when the hass reads through FTP for Yi 720p and Xiaofang Cameras, so this platform retrieves the video which was saved 1 minute earlier.
 </div>

 <div class='note warning'>